ls1intum/Artemis/docs/user/exercises/textual.rst

 Overview
 --------

-Conducting a Text exercise consists of 3 steps:
+Conducting a text exercise consists of 3 steps:

-1. **Instructor prepares exercise:** Creates and configures the text exercise in Artemis.
+1. **Instructor prepares exercise:** Instructor creates and configures the text exercise in Artemis.
 2. **Student solves exercise:** Student works on the exercise and submits the solution.
-3. **Tutor assesses submissions:** Reviews the submitted exercises and creates results for the students.
+3. **Tutor assesses submissions:** Tutor reviews the submitted exercises and creates results for the students.

 Setup